juzorh/alx-low_level_programming/README.md

-# Low-Level Programming with C - Data Structures, Algorithms, Linux/Unix System Programming
+# Low-Level Programming with C - Data Structures, Algorithms, Linux System Programming

-This repository contains programs written for the low-level programming and algorithm track at the alx-SoftwareEngineering program.
-I update this repo with my learning progresses with projects as listed below:
+This repository contains programs written for the low-level programming and algorithm track at the alx-Software Engineering program.
+I update this repo with my learning progress with projects as listed below:

 * [0x00.
 C - Hello, World](./0x00-hello_world)
 * [0x01.
 C - Variables, if, else, while](./0x01-variables_if_else_while)